akazukin5151/koneko/docs/pages/MANUAL.rst

 #.
 Displays the 'testuser' dir in mode 3/4, offline.
 For internal developer use.

 * FYI: KONEKODIR is currently set to be ``~/.local/share/koneko/cache``.
-The parent folder also contains everything else you might want to delete in the even of uninstalling the app
+The parent folder also contains everything else you might want to delete if uninstalling
 * For developers: simply copy a "page dir" inside a pixiv ID into testgallery (eg, ``cp -r ~/.local/share/koneko/cache/123/1 ~/.local/share/koneko/cache/testgallery``\ ) for mode 4 to work;
 * ...and a "page dir" inside 'following' (eg, ``cp -r ~/.local/share/koneko/cache/following/123/1 ~/.local/share/koneko/cache/testuser``\ ) for mode 5 to work.